Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 Under this part the registered users could like the post or comment it.
 I created a small warning message that the user cannot submit the empty comment form.
 Under the approved and posted comment there are two buttons: Delete and Update.
 These buttons provide possibilities for user, who commented the post, delete the own post or edit this.

 ![My picture](assets/images/post_view_2.jpg)

+- The Register page provide the possibility to join the community of blog after the person create username and password.

+- The registered users can leave the blog via Sign out page

 ### Structure Plane